 How do we celebrate Passover?
 The 14th of Nisan – usually in the months of March or April is Passover.
 On this day we usually read scriptures from the Exodus story, and a few Psalms, and enjoy a joyous dinner together as a family.

 One of the things that are most prevalent about Passover and the Feast of Unleavened Bread is the command to rid our homes and dwellings of everything that contains leaven.
 All baked goods, dry goods, drinks, and condiments that contain yeast, baking powder, and baking soda should be used up and/ or thrown away before Passover begins.
 As well as, cleaning the areas where these items may have been eaten and might still be on the floor and in the cabinets.

 “Seven days ye shall eat unleavened bread, and from the first day ye shall utterly remove leaven from your houses: whoever shall eat leaven, that soul shall be utterly destroyed from Israel, from the first day until the seventh day.”

 All leavened food products should be avoided for the duration of Passover and the Feast of Unleavened Bread.
-We see that yeast and leavening are a symbol of sin, and is a reminder that we should be diligent at removing sin from our lives.
+Yeast and leavening are a symbol of sin and is a reminder that we should be diligent at removing sin from our lives.

-Passover is a feast day and a reflection day.
-The next day, 15th of Nisan is the first day of the seven day holiday of Unleavened Bread, and the first and last days are sabbath rest days, where we are not to do any work.
+This is a feast day and a reflection day.
+The next day, the 15th of Nisan is the first day of the seven-day holiday of Unleavened Bread, and the first and last days are sabbath rest days, where we are not to do any work.